Trump loyalist Mo Brooks — spurned by Trump and reeling from a Senate primary loss — now says he'll testify about the Capitol riot if subpoenaed

 - Mo BrooksU.S.
 Representative from Alabama

-Alabama Rep. Mo Brooks says he is willing to testify before the January 6 panel if subpoenaed.
+Rep. Mo Brooks of Alabama says he is willing to testify before the January 6 panel if subpoenaed.

 Brooks had earlier blown off a letter sent by the panel in May that called on him to testify.

-Up until recently, Brooks was a staunch Trump ally and even begged Trump to endorse his Senate bid.
+Until recently, he was a staunch ally of Donald Trump and even begged him to endorse his Senate bid.

-Rep. Mo Brooks, a one-time ally of former President Donald Trump, said he's willing to testify before the January 6 panel investigating the Capitol riot if subpoenaed.
+Rep. Mo Brooks, a onetime ally of former President Donald Trump, said he's willing to testify before the House panel investigating the Capitol riot if subpoenaed.

-Speaking to CNN on Wednesday, Brooks said he would be open to public testimony.
+Speaking with CNN on Wednesday, Brooks said he would be open to public testimony.

-Bennie Thompson, who chairs the January 6 panel, told CNN that Brooks had not yet been served with a subpoena.
-However, Thompson said that the subpoena had been "redone."
+Rep. Bennie Thompson, who chairs the January 6 panel, told CNN that Brooks hadn't yet been served with a subpoena.
+Thompson, however, said the subpoena had been "redone."

 "So we are in the process of either redoing it or it's out the door already," Thompson told CNN on Wednesday.

-Until this point, Brooks has not cooperated with the January 6 panel, having rejected a letter from the committee in May that called for him to testify.
+Until this point, Brooks hasn't cooperated with the January 6 panel, having rejected a letter from the committee in May that called for him to testify.

-In July 2021, Brooks told a reporter that he wore body armor to the pro-Trump rally at the Ellipse just before the January 6 Capitol riot.
-At the time, Brooks said he slept on the floor of his office and that he wore a "nice little windbreaker" to cover up the body armor after being warned of "risks."
+In July 2021, Brooks told a reporter that he wore body armor to the pro-Trump rally at the Ellipse just before the Capitol riot.
+At the time, Brooks said he slept on the floor of his office and wore a "nice little windbreaker" to cover up the body armor after being warned of "risks."

 While Brooks was once a staunch Trump ally, the lawmaker has had a tumultuous relationship with the former president in recent months.

-On Wednesday, Brooks lost his Alabama Republican primary runoff after being trounced by Katie Britt, the Trump-backed candidate.
+On Wednesday, Brooks lost his Alabama Republican primary runoff after being trounced by Katie Britt, a Trump-backed candidate.

-Before the loss, Brooks slammed Trump for having "no loyalty to anyone or anything but himself."
-Following his failed Senate bid, Brooks also claimed that the "bad guys won" and criticized Trump for not doing anything unless it "enhances his wallet or ego."
+Before the loss, Brooks slammed Trump as having "no loyalty to anyone or anything but himself."
+Following his failed Senate bid, Brooks also said the "bad guys won" and accused Trump of not doing anything unless it "enhances his wallet or ego."

-Brooks' changed opinion on Trump came just a week after he sent out a public appeal to his supporters to get Trump to re-endorse him.
-The request fell on deaf ears, and Trump endorsed Britt instead.
+Brooks' changed opinion on Trump came just a week after he sent out a public appeal to his supporters to try to get Trump to re-endorse him.
+Trump ultimately endorsed Britt instead.

-In March, Trump rescinded his endorsement of Brooks after the latter suggested that the GOP should look forward to 2022 and stop re-litigating the 2020 election.
-At the time, Trump said Brooks had become "woke" and pulled his backing of the MAGA-linked congressman.
+In March, Trump rescinded his endorsement of Brooks after Brooks suggested the GOP should look forward to 2022 and stop relitigating the 2020 election.
+At the time, Trump said Brooks had become "woke" and pulled his backing of him.

 Read the original article on Business Insider